SubhadityaMukherjee/AI-knowledge-base/posts/articles/Others/Easier Deep Learning Research for Beginners.md

 date modified:
 date created:
 ---
-# Starting Deep Learning Research (PART 1): A start using FastAI #dl
+# Starting Deep Learning Research (PART 1): A start using FastAI #deeplearning
 {{TOC}}
 So, you took your first steps into Deep Learning.
 Maybe you read a few articles, did a course or two, and watched a bunch of videos.
 Or maybe you just heard so much about it that you wanted to learn more.
 Welcome.